EdwinVW/pitstop/README.md

 	- **RebuildAllDockerImages.ps1** / **RebuildAllDockerImages.sh** : do a docker build of all the projects in the solution.
 	- **RemoveUnusedImages.ps1** / **RemoveUnusedImages.sh** : removes "dangling" docker images (without a name).
     - **StartSolution.ps1** / **StartSolution.sh** : run the project in the background, and start tailing the logs for all the containers.
 You can crtl-c from viewing the logs, and the the containers keep running.
-    - **StartSolutionHA.ps1** / **StartSolutionHA.sh** : run the project in the background with multiple instances of the API services load-balanced by the API Gateway.
+    - **StartSolutionWithLocalAPIs.ps1** / **StartSolutionWithLocalAPIs.sh** : run the project in the background and publish the ports of the API services to `localhost` for easy acces to their swagger UI.
+When using this script, scaling API services to multiple instances is not supported (a port can only be exposed once on `localhost`).
 	- **StopAndRemoveAllContainers.ps1** / **StopAndRemoveAllContainers.sh** : stops and removes all containers.
 	- **nuget.config** : config file for NuGet containing the NuGet feeds used by the solution.
-- **APIGateway** : the API Gateway.
 - **AuditlogService** : the AuditLog service.
 - **CustomerManagementAPI** : the Web API for managing customer data ("CRM").
 - **Infrastructure.Messaging** - an infrastructural library that offers messaging capabilities using 	RabbitMQ.
-- **Infrastructure.ServiceDiscovery** - an infrastructural library that offers service-discovery 	capabilities using Consul.
 - **InvoiceService** - the service that sends invoices for executed maintenance.
 - **NotificationService** - the service that sends customers a notification when they have an appointment.
 - **TimeService** - the service that lets "the world" know a certain period of time has passed.
 The current implementation only supports days.